iOS17/Esign/README.md

 ## Why do we need the Esign iOS APP?

-The modern tech world is evolving rapidly, with new app developers constantly introducing innovative concepts as apps.
+The modern tech world is evolving rapidly, with new app developers constantly introducing innovative concepts in the form of apps.
 While some apps can be found in the official Apple App Store, many developers opt to release their useful iPhone apps through third-party stores or on a GitHub IPA Library.
 To access these apps, iPhone owners can use the Esign iOS App, which allows third-party programs outside the Apple App Store to be installed.

-**Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**
+**Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 26, 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**

 You could use the Esign iOS App to install third-party applications.
 The team at yyyue.xyz created this device signing tool.